File Structure and Concepts

 theme.json

-): uses JSON syntax to define theme metadata (name, version and author) as well as a list of templates that are part of the theme. assets
+): It uses JSON syntax to define theme metadata (name, version and author) as well as a list of templates that are part of the theme. assets

-: intended for static assets like CSS, JS or images that are used by the theme.
+: It intended for static assets like CSS, JS or images that are used by the theme.
 All contents from this directory are mounted under the/assets

 path in the portal HTTP server.layouts

-: the layout is the top level view of your theme.views
+: The layout is the top level view of your theme.views

-: partials provide an easier way to handle snippets of code that are reused across different views or layouts, for example if you want to inject a JS snippet that’s used in different places, you could set this code in a partial and include it anywhere by using the appropriate Go template directive.
-In this way you could improve code readability and organise the theme in the most efficient way.
+: Partials provide an easier way to handle snippets of code that are reused across different views or layouts, for example if you want to inject a JS snippet that’s used in different places, you could set this code in a partial and include it anywhere by using the appropriate ‘Go template directive’.
+In this way you could improve code readability and organize the theme in the most efficient way.

 Manifest file

-This file should sit in the root of a theme and it holds the theme’s configuration.
-You can define a name, your templates along other options such as the version and the author.
-You can find an example of the manifest within the “default” theme that is located in /themes/default and the syntax looks as follows:
+This file should sit in the root of a theme and hold the theme configuration.
+You can define a name and your templates along other options such as the version and the author.

 {